pbullhove/pbullhove/README.md

 Check out my homepage at -> [peterbull.no](https://www.peterbull.no)

-I'm a back-end developer and Scrum Master working at Equinor!
+I'm a .NET and Data Platform Engineer working for Miles.

-I'm also an aspiring full-stack developer, currently teaching myself React and Next.js.

 Check out my stuff!